EspenBerget/Writeups/SiktCTF/osint_slash3.md

 # Skråstrek 3 / Slash 3

 This one is pretty interesting.
-In was trivial for the once with the knowhow, but lacking that this one was an adventure in redundancy and a single minded procue of false conviction.
+In was trivial for the once with the knowhow, but lacking that, this one was an adventure in redundancy and a single minded pursue of false convictions.

 The clue in this task says:
 "This challenge is in norwegian for some extra spice 😉 Denne hytta har jeg sett før, men jeg vet ikke hvor.
 Kan du finne ut hva hytta heter?"